Hackerry/Truth-Table-Generator/README.md

 # Truth-Table-Generator
 This GUI generates truth table of some simple logic.
 This updated version uses StringBuilder instead of multiple lists.
-It's more straightforward and deals with variables that are two or more character long.
-The test I run may not be exhausted but in many simple cases, it runs correctly.
+It's more straightforward and deals with variables that are two or more characters long.
+The tests I run may not be exhausted but in many simple cases, it runs correctly.

 ShortCut:
 Ctrl+N = NOT